 “The only light in the universe that can bring light to the heart is the glory of God.”

 Then come the key words: “At the end of the days I, Nebuchadnezzar, lifted my eyes to heaven [that is, to God], and my reason returned to me, and I blessed the Most High and praised and honored him who lives forever” (verse 34).
 When your eyes are Godward, your reason returns.
 Why?
 Because your mind was made for God.
 And when Nebuchadnezzar’s reason returns, he uses it as God intended: “He blessed and praised and glorified the One who lives forever” (verse 34).

 This reality is why Paul says that all speculations and thinking are futile when God is not glorified and thanked, but rather exchanged for images.
 Futility means vain, empty, useless — and that is what the mind becomes when it is no longer used to know God and love God and treasure and honor God.
 It doesn’t matter if you are the most brilliant scientist or artist or engineer.
 Everything you do with your mind, minus God, is futile and empty and vain.
 First Corinthians 3:20 says, “The Lord knows the reasonings of the wise, that they are useless.”

 Don’t exchange God for other things.
 All your thinking will become futile and empty and have no lasting significance.

-2. The exchange of God’s glory for images is accompanied by darkness of heart.
+2. The exchange is accompanied by darkness of heart.

 Verse 21: “They became futile in their speculations, and their foolish heart was darkened.”
 Why is the heart darkened when people exchange the glory of God for other things?
 The answer is that the only light in the universe that can fill the heart with light is the glory of God.